• Skip to main content

 Domain Specifics

 The horizontal nature of scenario planning makes it difficult to codify heuristics for matrix creation.
 The technique can be applied to any domain, but the uncertainties and eventual scenarios are very domain-specific.
-That means it is challenging to generalize about uncertainty selection to scenarios beyond what has been discussed, because domain knowledge plays a role in understanding the potential narratives.
+That means it is challenging to generalize about uncertainty selection to scenarios beyond those discussed, because domain knowledge plays a role in understanding potential narratives.

 Good scenario planners have usually applied the technique to a wide range of problems and have gained domain expertise along the way, which helps them develop and propose viable candidate scenario sets.